dralgorhythm/copilot-personas/README.md

 ### Creating New Personas

+1. **Activate our Prompt Engineer Persona**: Work with our agent to follow the process below
-1. **Follow the Research Framework**: Use our systematic methodology for domain expertise acquisition
+2. **Follow the Research Framework**: Use our systematic methodology for domain expertise acquisition
-2. **Apply the Template Structure**: Ensure consistency with our proven architecture
+3. **Apply the Template Structure**: Ensure consistency with our proven architecture
-3. **Validate Professional Authenticity**: External benchmarking against industry standards
-4. **Optimize for Claude 4**: Implement advanced reasoning and systematic frameworks

-### Quality Standards

-- Professional authenticity through research validation
-- Technical accuracy verified through expert review
-- Practical applicability tested with real-world scenarios
-- Documentation completeness following our template standards

----

-## 📄 License

-This repository is open source and available for use in accordance with standard open source practices.

----

-*Built with systematic research, professional expertise, and technical optimization for Claude 4 enhanced AI collaboration.*